RoryQo/Research-Reproduction_Washington-Female-Socalization/README.md

-## **Reproducing Research: How Daughters Affect Their Legislator Fathers’ Voting on Women’s Issues**
+<h2 align="center">Reproducing Research: How Daughters Affect Their Legislator Fathers’ Voting on Women’s Issues</h2>

 ### Table of Contents